Raiplus/Pok-Seek/README.md

 # 🎮 PokéSeek - The Pokémon Guessing Game

-PokéSeek is a simple, fast-paced Pokémon image guessing game focused on the original 151 Generation I Pokémon.
+PokéSeek is a simple, fast-paced Pokémon image guessing game focused on the original 386 Generation I-III Pokémon.
 It's built using HTML, CSS, and vanilla JavaScript with dynamic scoring, hints, and a leaderboard UI.

 ---